ashychiu/whats-dinner-react-typescript/README.md

 ### Background

-This is a rebuild of "What's Dinner Tonight" using React
+This is a rebuild of my vanilla JS project "What's Dinner Tonight" using React, MUI & Typescript